graphql/graphiql/packages/graphql-language-service-server/README.md

 ### Dependencies

-- An LSP compatible client with its own file watcher, that sends watch notifications to the server, such as vscode or nvim, or sublime-lsp.
+- An LSP compatible client with its own file watcher, that sends watch notifications to the server, such as vscode, nvim, or sublime-lsp.
 - Node.js `^18.18.0 || >=20.9.0` or later is required.
 - (for now) a graphql config file is required